von Lassaulx planned the building.

 to the present day.

 The seven-axle construction, which was planned and constructed by von Lassaulx in 1832-1834, came in the place of the Heilig-Geist hospital.
 Lassaulx built within the meaning of classicism, with preferred reversion to Romanesque forms.
 The hospital in Münstermaifeld stands next to 20 churches and 52 schools that he planned and built.
-The hospital has entrusted religious staff with the care of the resident patients since 1852.
+The hospital has entrusted religious staff with the care of the residents and patients since 1852.
 It started with the Borromeans [Sisters of Mercy of St. Borromeo] in 1846; they were followed by the Franciscans from Luxembourg in 1925.
 The Barmherzigen Brüder of Saffig [Hospital of St. John of God] have taken over the house since 2007.